-Mark the bucket with words "Hazardous Waste," "Used Weapons System Filters," the Accumulation Start Date, a Flammable Solid and Poison Hazard Class and the below GHS/OSHA labels upon adding any waste.
+Mark the bucket with words "Hazardous Waste", "Used Weapons System Filters," the Accumulation Start Date, a Flammable Solid and Poison Hazard Class, and the below GHS/OSHA labels upon adding any waste.

-Put waste in the bucket.
+Make sure bucket is in the proper SAA within secondary containment.Put waste in the bucket.
 Wear proper PPE listed on the SDS.
 Ensure lid is placed back on the bucket.

-When the bucket containing filters becomes full, mark the current date on it and turn it in to EQD within 72 hours, IAW the procedures listed in Chapter 4.
+When the bucket containing filters becomes full change the Accumulation Start

+Date to the current date and turn it in to EQD within 72 hours, IAW the procedures listed in Chapter 4.

-Step 6 Obtain a NEW closed-top, UN/NA-rated metal 55-gallon drum and required labels from EQD for accumulating the used solvent.
+Obtain a NEW closed-top, UN/NA-rated metal 55-gallon drum and required labels for accumulating the used solvent from EOD.

-Mark the drum with words "Hazardous Waste," "Used Weapons System Solvent", the Accumulation Start Date, the Flammable Liquid and Poison Hazard Class and the below GHS/OSHA labels upon adding any waste.
+Step 7 Mark the drum with words "Hazardous Waste," "Used Weapons System Solvent," the Accumulation Start Date, a Flammable Liquid and Poison Hazard Class and the below GHS/OSHA labels upon adding first drop of solvent.

-Put waste in the drum, ensuring a 4' headspace.
+Put waste in the drum, ensuring a 4" headspace.
 Wear proper PPE listed on the SDS.
 Ensure bung cap is placed back on the drum.